 With the help of Jorge’s father Orlando, the original company Diaz-Amador Productions, Inc. is formed, based in Miami, FL.
 Jorge begins working as a cinematographer, first camera assistant and ARRI film camera owner-operator, based in the South Florida area.

-He is involved in the early 1990’s Independent Film movement, and works on many projects, including the feature films Fractured, Never Look Back and Suicide Blonde, music videos for various artists including Shakira, and countless commercial spots.
+He is involved in the 1990’s Independent Film movement, and works on many projects, including the feature films Fractured, Never Look Back and Suicide Blonde, music videos for various artists including Shakira, and countless commercial spots.